kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 we provided selective access to just some resources, this might become easier.
 This can explored as future work.

-#### Access to namespace metadata
+#### Access to namespace

-We have general agreement to include this as a feature, but need to provide a concrete design.
+We have general agreement to grant CEL expressions access to the admission object's namespace through a newly added CEL variable `namespaceObject`.
+If the resource is cluster scoped, `namespaceObject` will be null.

+`namespaceObject` will provide access to all existing fields under namespace metadata, namespace spec and namespace status except for metadata.managedFields and metadata.ownerReferences.
+The fields could be directly accessed through `namespaceObject` variable. e.g. `namespaceObject.metadata.name` or `namespaceObject.status.phase`.

-- Namespace labels and annotations are the most commonly needed fields not already available in the resource being validated.
-Note that namespaceSelectors already allow matches to examine namespace levels, but we also have use cases that need to be able to inspects the fields in CEL expressions.
+Namespace labels and annotations are the most commonly needed fields not already available in the resource being validated. labels and annotations could be accessed through `namespaceObject.metadata.labels` for example `namespaceObject.metadata.labels.env`.
+Note that we recommend to check if the specific label/annotation exists before validation: `'env' in namespaceObject.metadata.labels`.

 #### Transition rules